 - Google – Use an Internet browser to search for any articles, blogs, Facebook pages or postings about the company.

 It is important to know what salaries are common for positions in your career field.
 You will need to research to see how much people with similar experience and education in the same industry are earning.
 The goal is for you to have a salary range that you can use during negotiations.
 Below are a few resources.

 - Industry Associations – Visit the website or contact professional associations in your industry to see if they have any salary data they can share with you.
 For a directory of professional associations, visit www.weddles.com.

 - Mock Interview with your Career Consultant – During a mock interview, a Consultant will interview you as if you were applying for an actual job, internship, or graduate school interview.
 Specific questions are asked that relate to your field.
-There is an option to have the interview videotaped, which will allow the advisor to review the interview with you and point out highlights and areas for improvement.
-If you bring your own CD, a copy can be made of the videotaped interview for your further evaluation later on.
-To schedule a mock interview, make an appointment with your Career Consultant.
+To schedule a mock interview, make an appointment with your Career Consultant via Handshake.

 What to Wear

 It is very important that you dress professionally for the interview.
 Remember first impressions count and what you wear is a big part of that first impression.
 There are a few industries that do maintain a more business casual dress; however, you will never be penalized for wearing a suit to an interview.
 Remember to keep jewelry and accessories to a minimum, and be careful when putting on aftershave or perfume; you don’t want to overdo it.

 Your body language can say a lot about you during an interview.
 You do not want to unintentionally communicate negative messages during your interview.
 Remember that appropriate body language, can reinforce your statements and show confidence.
 Below are a few tips to consider before the interview.